Last updated: July 23, 2012

 The UIEP Company aims to record a third consecutive year of sales and profit growth in fiscal year 2012 as it continues to develop and generate results from the value chain business, which the company fully established in fiscal year 2011.

 In the water infrastructure business, which the UIEP Company is seeking to develop, we expect the 2012 market environment to improve from the previous year, as we anticipate growth in new housing starts and the emergence of a certain degree of reconstruction-related demand after the Great East Japan Earthquake.
 We also anticipate increasing demand for high-performance anti-seismic and energy-saving products.

 We expect conditions in the pipeline renewal field to improve in fiscal year 2012 from the severe conditions in fiscal year 2011.
 In Japan, we expect spending budgets to be larger than last year and for orders to include those that were postponed in fiscal year 2011.
 Overseas, we anticipate active orders in the Eastern European region.
 Based on this outlook, we believe the overall market environment for our main businesses will improve from the previous fiscal year.

 Sales and Income Targets

-The HPP Company will focus on three areas in fiscal year 2012: strengthening the strategic businesses, reforming the revenue structure, and developing new products and businesses.
+The UIEP Company will focus on three areas as priority measures in fiscal year 2012: advancing the value chain business, assertively responding to the earthquake reconstruction demand, and reestablishing the overseas businesses.

-Through the steady implementation of these initiatives, we aim to raise both sales and profit in fiscal year 2012 while establishing the foundation for medium and long-term growth.
+Through the steady implementation of these initiatives, we aim to increase earnings and fortify the business foundation to achieve the medium-term management plan targets.